- 1 Readme First

 - 15 Todo

 - This typer uses QM calculations to obtain electrostatic multipoles and some valence parameters (bond length etc), and a database to assign some valence parameters (force constants) and non-bonded parameters such as vdW and polarizability.
 While the electrostatic parameters follow the AMOEBA protocol, valence parameters should also be reasonable, the vdW and torsion parameters are only estimates.
-Should you need accurate parameters for simulations etc please pay attention to the torison and vdW parms.
+Should you need accurate parameters for simulations etc please pay attention to the torison and vdW parms (work in progress to automate these).

 - For large molecules (e.g. >100 atoms), one may need to split the molecule into small model compounds, derive parameters and merge them.
 When manually merging multipoles at boundary, it is recommended to use POTENTIAL program in Tinker to re-optimize these boundary atomic multipoles.
 Automation of this progress is under way.

-- For high accuracy, further QM should be used to adjust valence force constants (valence program in TINKER) and torsion parameters; and liquid simulations (ForceBalance) to refine vdw parameters, especially if the functional group has not been covered by amoeba09.prm or amoebapro13.prm.
+- For high accuracy, further QM should be used to adjust valence force constants (valence program in TINKER) and torsion parameters; and QM dimer or liquid simulations to refine vdw parameters, especially if the functional group has not been covered by amoeba09.prm or amoebapro13.prm.

 - Example (recommended) usage (the last option turns on rigorous torsion fitting):